 About Sociology at Work

-The Sociology at Work website supports the application of sociological knowledge beyond university settings.
+Sociology at Work supports the application of sociological knowledge beyond university settings.
 We mean this literally – how do people use sociology in their jobs?
 To put it another way: how we ‘do’ sociology in the workplace?
-At the same time, we are also interested in the ways in which sociology might be used to work towards the positive transformation of society.
+How are sociological theories, methods, and concepts translated to answer client questions?
+At the same time, we are also interested in the ways in which the sociological perspective is put into practice to positively transform society.

-Sociology at Work operates as a not-for-profit on the unceded land of the Gadigal people, of the Eora Nation, on what is now known as Sydney, Australia.
+Sociology at Work operates on the lands of the Wurundjeri people, of the Kulin Nation, in Naarm (Melbourne), Australia.
 We recognise the eternal sovereignty of Aboriginal and Torres Strait Islander people.
-We support the Uluru Statement from the Heart, which invites us all to engage in truth-telling, healing and support for a Voice to Parliament.
+We support the Uluru Statement from the Heart, which invites us all to engage in truth-telling, healing and support for Treaty with First Peoples.
 We acknowledge that this was, is, and always will be, Aboriginal land.

 Aims

-• Enhance awareness of applied sociology and to advance understanding and esteem of our discipline to wider audiences across the world;
+• Enhance public awareness of applied sociology, and advance understanding and esteem of our discipline to diverse audiences across the world;

-• Support the careers of sociology graduates at various levels (undergraduate and postgraduate), and to ensure that students better appreciate the various work opportunities available to them;
+• Support the careers of sociology graduates at various levels (from undergraduate to postgraduate), and ensure that students better appreciate the various work opportunities available to them;

-• Foster links to industry, non-government organisations, government agencies, and other professional groups in support of sociology as a vocation.
+• Foster professional links to industry, non-government organisations, government agencies, and other groups to promote sociology as a vocation.

 Commitment to equity and diversity

 Sociology at Work is guided by the theory of intersectionality, recognising how gender discrimination in the workplace is impacted by racism and other interconnected forms of inequality related to sexuality, class, disability, age, geography, and more.
-In sociology, as with every other professional fields and spheres of social life, racial minorities are severely disadvantaged in their work and personal lives.
-This is compounded where they have other intersecting identities that are marginalised through racism, sexism, homophobia, transphobia, ableism (discrimination of people with disabilities), classism and other structural inequities.
+In sociology, as with every other professional fields and spheres of social life, racial minorities are significantly disadvantaged in their work and life outcomes.
+Racism and sexism are compounded by other structural inequalities, including homophobia, transphobia, ableism (discrimination of disabled people), classism and beyond.

-Sociology at Work follows equity and diversity principles that elevate the practices and knowledge of Aboriginal women and femmes, along with other minorities, wherever they live and work.
-Specifically, this website aims to create a safe environment for them to learn and exchange ideas that will uplift their professional careers beyond academia.
+Sociology at Work upholds anti-racism and follows equity and diversity principles that elevate the practices and knowledge of Aboriginal women and femmes, along with other minorities, wherever they live and work.
+Specifically, this website aims to create a safe environment for minorities to learn and exchange ideas that will uplift their professional careers beyond academia.

 Commenting Policy